jakob-heller/fflogs-scraping/README.md

 <a name="start"></a>
 ## Getting Started

-To use this package, simply clone the repository and install the dependencies in `requirements.txt` in you environment.
+To use this package, simply clone the repository and install the dependencies in `requirements.txt` in you environment (at least Python 3.9).
 Navigate to the `src` directory and run

 ```
 python fflogs-study-project